jchr1st/workshop_howto/index.rst

 Workshop Vs. Bootcamp
 ++++++++++++++++++++

-**What's the difference?!** TODO: Only use **bold** when there is something for the person to do... click on **this**, select **that**.
-Not for emphasis.
+**What's the difference?!**

-Generally, we use **Workshops** to refer to internal or partner facing hands on lab content. **Bootcamps**, which this document will cover in-depth, are customer facing, funded marketing events that can be used for lead generation and accelerating deals.
+Generally, we use Workshops to refer to internal or partner facing hands on lab content.
+Bootcamps, which this document will cover in-depth, are customer facing, funded marketing events that can be used for lead generation and accelerating deals.

 The purpose of a bootcamp is to give attendees a close-up view of some of the powerful web-scale capabilities of the Nutanix Enterprise Cloud Platform, and showcase how simple Nutanix is to configure and manage.